yuripeixinho/yuripeixinho/README.md

 </p>

 # Hello!  <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">
 My name is **Yuri**, I am from Brazil and my specialty is **Full Stack Web development**, but I intend to improve myself in other area such as AI, Mobile and others.
-I am studying systems analysis and development and I want to learn a lot of languages and do projects to help the world.
+I am studying systems analysis and development and I want to learn a lot.

 <i>"Any advanced technology is indistinct from magic."</i>